mbsimonovic/terraform-aws-service-catalog/modules/services/k8s-service/core-concepts.md

 `$APPLICATION_NAME-$APPLICATION_NAME.$NAMESPACE.svc.cluster.local`.

-## Configration and Secrets Management
+## Configuration and Secrets Management

 Kubernetes provides a built in mechanism for configuration and secrets management of applications in the form of `ConfigMap` and `Secrets` resources.
 Both resources behave similarly in that they both provide a key-value store that